RamseyInHouse/scut/dev/partials/intro.md

 **BE AWARE:** *Scut is in early stages, under active development, **unstable** &mdash; still in SemVer v0. **Scut is wide, wide open to contributions**, and I will be building on it myself.
 New features will be added and old features might change.
 So if a part of Scut that you had been using suddenly doesn't work, please check this documentation to see what changed.*

+<a href="https://github.com/davidtheclark/scut/" class="intro-btn">Visit the Github repository</a>

+<a href="http://codepen.io/davidtheclark/pen/yCadJ" target="_blank" class="intro-btn">Try out Scut at the Scut Playground on Codepen</a>

 ### What makes Scut unique?

 #### Flexible abstractions of common patterns &mdash; nothing more